 Members may be recommended to the Chair (or Co-Chair) or volunteer based on their research interests.
-When openings are available, the Chair will review candidates from the UNICON membership and, after discussion with the Board Chair, an invitation will be send to the nominee.
+When openings are available, the Chair will review candidates from the UNICON membership and an invitation will be sent to the nominee.
 The term for serving on the Research Committee is "open," due to the nature of research projects.
 The Committee will manage a variable membership level that will provide it with the staffing required to accomplish its goals.
 Members will serve terms that are: congruent with the length of their assigned project(s), that meet their continuing interests, and are determined at the discretion of the Committee Chair.